qt2139/Rethinking-EfficientNet-and-EfficientNetV2/README.md

 ##  Introduction
 Tan et.
 Al's EfficientNetV2 (https://arxiv.org/abs/2104.00298) family of convolutional networks are well known in the industry for (i) their high accuracies but more importantly (ii) the drastically faster training speed and better parameter efficiency than the previous EfficientNet (https://arxiv.org/abs/1905.11946).
 Tan et.
 Al's paper also provides us a great understanding of the architecture of these deep networks as well as validation results on well-known datasets such as ImageNet and CIFAR.

+Efficient proposed Compound Scaling, in which we scale either the depth, using a constant ratio in three dimensions- width, depth, and resolution.
+Traditional CNN's were scaled randomly based on depth.
+However, this causes the accury to saturate due to the additional layers- leading to the degradation problem.
+Compound Scaling, on the other hand, scales the three dimensions using a constant ratio thus balancing the network across them.
+Further, EfficientNetV2 brings in the concept of progressive learning- increasing the image sizes progressively as training continues- which drastically reduces training time.

+![image](https://user-images.githubusercontent.com/90971979/167310890-b8c72934-8a79-4414-8470-85f40cb264dc.png)

-In this project we intend to provide further justification to demonstrate the advancements and improvements in the latest iterations of EfficientNet (version 2) using our own 5-class flower dataset (ADD LINK/ INFO).
+In this project we intend to provide further justification to demonstrate the advancements and improvements in the latest iterations of EfficientNet (version 2) using our own 5-class flower dataset (described below).
 This is done by comparing various iterations of EfficientNet, EfficientNetV2, and pre-trained EfficientNetV2 by comparing them based on size, parameters, training time, loss, etc. Further, we also demonstrate our understanding of the architecture by creating our own modified EfficientNetV2 and observe the results.

-![image](https://user-images.githubusercontent.com/90971979/167310890-b8c72934-8a79-4414-8470-85f40cb264dc.png)

 ##  Dataset